Symphony No. 5 (Beethoven): Repetition of the opening motif throughout the symphony

 To Tovey's objection can be added the prominence of the short-short-short-long rhythmic figure in earlier works by Beethoven's older Classical contemporaries such as Haydn and Mozart.
 To give just two examples, it is found in Haydn's "Miracle" Symphony, No. 96 and in Mozart's Piano Concerto No. 25, K. 503.
 Such examples show that "short-short-short-long" rhythms were a regular part of the musical language of the composers of Beethoven's day.

-It seems likely that whether or not Beethoven deliberately, or unconsciously, wove a single rhythmic motif through the Fifth Symphony will (in Hopkins's words) "remain eternally open to debate".